 Video files should be sent to firstname.lastname@example.org by the submission deadline.
 Videos must be submitted in one of the file formats supported by YouTube (.MOV, .MPEG4, .AVI, .WMV, .MPEGPS .FLV, 3GPP and WebM) and be no longer than 15 minutes!
 Video files can be quite large, so we recommend sending them using Dropbox, WeTransfer, or an alternative file-sharing service.

-Each video will be evaluated and acceptance for inclusion in the program depend on the following:
+Each video will be evaluated and accepted for inclusion in the program depending on the following:

 - Length video is not more than 15 minutes

-- Presenter is an IASC member in good standing on November 1, 2018
+- The presenter is an IASC member in good standing on November 1, 2018

 - Presentation is in English